Here is another view from the old kitchen and counter with no post at all.

 (This post contains some affiliate links at no extra cost to you to help keep this blog up and running.
 Click here to read my full disclosure policy)

-When I cut down the kitchen half wall (click HERE to see) and had the new counter top put in, the original drywall part that stuck out looked strange.
-I purchased a plain rubber wood post (you can find a similar rubber wood post HERE, HERE and HERE) at the local kitchen design store to make it look more symmetrical.
+When I cut down the kitchen half wall (click HERE to see) and had the new countertop put in, the original drywall part that stuck out looked strange.
+I purchased a plain rubber wood post (you can find a similar rubber wood post HERE, HERE and HERE or buy any other type of wood post you’d like) at the local kitchen design store to make it look more symmetrical.
 But all I ever did is paint the post.
 I never attached it.
 SHAME ON ME!

 I had to rip off existing molding which left a slight mess.